 Thus far, MyMathAssistant.com's coursework checking service can be used with the following courses:

-- Saxon Math 5/4, 6/5, 7/6, and 8/7
+- Saxon Math 3, 5/4, 6/5, 7/6, and 8/7

-- the second edition of Advanced Math
+- the second edition of Saxon's Advanced Math

 - Saxon Math: Course 1, Course 2, and Course 3

-You can easily change course settings and view progress.
-Using course settings lets you allow students to skip sections of the lessons or entire investigations or tests.
-You can also set it so that they need to complete only the odd or even practice problems.
+You can easily change course settings and view a student's progress.
+Using course settings lets you allow students to skip tests, investigations, or sections of the lessons.
+You can assign customized practice with math facts, and you can also set it so that they need to complete only the odd or even practice problems.
 In addition, you are able to give students extra attempts on test questions and determine how much credit they get for corrected test answers.

 When students are signed in, the lessons, investigations, and tests are presented in their proper order.
 Students enter their answers into one or more boxes for each question.
 When an answer requires a mathematical symbol, this is taken into account.
-Boxes might appear for students to select the symbol they need or a hint below the answer box will tell students how to enter their answer.
+Boxes might appear for students to select the symbol they need, or a hint below the answer box will tell students how to enter their answer.
 While MyMathAssistant.com can check answers for questions that require mathematical symbols, it can’t check answers for questions when the answer is a drawing as in this case: “Use a protractor to draw an 80° angle.
 Then use a compass and straightedge to copy the angle” (Math 8/7 p.
 828).